 - Banjo-Kazooie: In Banjo-Tooie and Banjo-Kazooie: Grunty's Revenge, Banjo and Kazooie meet Honey B, Mistress of the Honey.
 When they collect enough empty honeycombs, they can trade them to her for extensions to their life bar.

-- Jeremiah Fink from BioShock Infinite has a great fondness for bees, or so he claims in the propaganda he broadcasts to motivate his workers:
+- BioShock Infinite: Jeremiah Fink has a great fondness for bees and their untiring, uncomplaining attitude towards work, or so he claims in the propaganda he broadcasts to motivate his workers.

 - Conker's Bad Fur Day: